 Reduce fishing pressure on the local reefs through fisher stewardship towards fish nursery and fish sanctuary developments.

 Kindling activism within the community related to poaching, litter, unsustainable development and identity.

-Propagate and plant 2000 branching Acroporid corals per year into target areas for maximized recruitment of juvenile fish and shellfish.
+Propagate and plant 2000 corals of the fine-branching staghorn morphology (genus Acropora) per year into target areas for enhanced recruitment of juvenile fish and shellfish.

 Facilitate stewardship initiatives within the local fishing community.
 Seascape Caribbean initiated and facilitated the conversations that lead Oracabessa Bay to be designated a fish sanctuary in 2012, under management of the local fishing community members under the Oracabessa Foundation.

-Train and employ three Coral Gardener reef maintenance technicians from amongst the local spear-fishers.
-A fourth is currently being trained through the support of Sandals Resorts and the World Bank's PPCR programme.
+Train and employ two Coral Gardener reef maintenance technicians from amongst the local spear-fishers.
+A third was recently trained through the support the World Bank's PPCR programme.

-Develop an economically and socially self-sustaining attraction: the OBFS is to be the watersports provider to Goldeneye and other area hotels and villas by 2018 with the support of Goldeneye, the German people's CATS programme and Jamaica's Tourism Enhancement Fund.
+Develop an economically and socially self-sustaining attraction: the Oracabessa Marine Trust is to be the watersports provider to Goldeneye and other area hotels and villas in 2019 with the support of Goldeneye, the German people's CATS programme and Jamaica's Tourism Enhancement Fund.

-To date, approximately 5000 such corals have been planted from an initial harvest of less than 150 3-5cm fragments in 2009 (see banner image).
-New funding has reset the nurseries in 2018 with approximately 4000 corals including new lineages sourced from the sister-project at Boscobel approximately 5000m to the east.
+To date, approximately 5000 such corals have been planted from an initial harvest of less than 150 3-5cm fragments in 2009.
+New funding has augmented the nurseries in 2018 to approximately 4000 corals, including new lineages sourced from the sister-project at Boscobel 5000m to the east.

 With the no-fishing sanctuary and new nursery habitats, total fish biomass increase of 16-fold between the 2012 and 2016 surveys.
 Larger predators such as Cubera snapper and tiger grouper are again seen on the reef, while macroalgae dominance is notably reduced.